Skip to main content

 export OKAREO_API_KEY="<YOUR_TOKEN>"

-Okareo includes a simple CLI script runner that you can use with Python, Typescript and even yaml config to drive evaluation.
+Okareo includes a simple CLI script runner that you can use with Python, Typescript and even yaml config to drive offline simulations and evaluations.
 To get started quickly, we will provide simple Python and Typescript examples.

-Download the correct version of the okareo CLI (okareo) for your development environment.
+Download the latest version of the okareo CLI (okareo) for your development environment.

 Let's Run an Evaluation!